Our annual Veterans Day tribute … (Click on one of the photos in the above gallery to enlarge and scroll.)

 They were and are neighbors, dads, and just plain friendly faces around the Rumson-Fair Haven area towns.

 They served.
-They fought for freedom in World War II and the Korean War.
+They fought for freedom.

 They lived and still do live their lives with hometown pride, honor and respect.
 They were, they are founding fathers, friends.
 They were, they are cornerstones of the sense of community that is the Rumson-Fair Haven area.